Combinatorial isoperimetric inequality for the free factor complex: Background

 \subsection{Outer space}

 We say an $\R$-tree is an $\free$-tree if it admits a non-trivial action of $\free$.
 We denote by $\cv$ the (unprojectivized) Outer space of $\free$, defined in \cite{CV:OuterSpace}, consisting of minimal, metric, simplicial $\free$-trees up to equivariant isometry.
 Let $A$ be a free factor of $\free$.
-Let $\relcv{A}$ be the unprojectivised \emph{Outer space relative to $A$} (\cite{GL:relCV}), that is, the space of minimal, metric, simplicial $\free$-trees with trivial edge stabilizers and vertex stabilizers conjugates of $A$, up to equivariant isomorphism.
+Let $\relcv{A}$ be the unprojectivised \emph{Outer space relative to $A$} (\cite{GL:relCV}), that is, the space of minimal, metric, simplicial $\free$-trees with trivial edge stabilizers and vertex group system equal to the conjugacy class of $A$, up to equivariant isomorphism.
+Here the \emph{vertex group system} of a simplicial $\free$-tree is the collection of conjugacy classes of its vertex stabilizers.
 Let $\relCV{A}$ denote the projectivized outer space relative to $A$.
 For $T \in \relcv{A}$, the \emph{covolume of $T$} is the sum of the lengths of edges of $T/ \free$, which is a finite graph.
 Then we think of points in $\relCV{A}$ as covolume 1 trees.

 Let $\relFreeS{A}$ be the free splitting graph relative to $A$ (\cite{HM:Relative}).
 A vertex is given by minimal, simplicial $\free$-tree $T$, without the metric, with trivial edge stabilizers and such that $A$ is elliptic in $T$, up to equivariant isomorphism.
 Two such trees $T_1, T_2$ are joined by an edge if there is an equivariant collection of edges in $T_1$ that can be collapsed to obtain $T_2$.
 There is a natural function from $\relCV{A}$ to $\relFreeS{A}$, given by forgetting the metric on the tree, such that the image is contained in the vertex set of $\relFreeS{A}$.
-The \emph{vertex group system} of a free splitting of $\free$ is the collection of conjugacy classes of its vertex stabilizers.